 The Luther College faculty handbook states that all “faculty members need to assist in maintaining an environment at Luther that is thoughtful about and supportive of academic integrity and the Honor Code” (509.2.2).
 Students and faculty members are partners in this endeavor.

 Questions concerning academic integrity and the Luther College Honor Code you can direct to the Dean's Office or to the Faculty Advisor to the Honor Council.
-For Fall 2013, this is Sören Steding (email@example.com / Main 403A / Phone 1489) .
+Currently, this is Sören Steding ([email protected] / Main 403A / Phone 1489) .

 There are two different procedures for dealing with possible violations of academic integrity: the Individual Review, conducted by faculty members, and the Honor Code Review, conducted by the Honor Code Review Board of the Honor Council.

 Both procedures have their advantages and disadvantages.
-The Individual Review, for example, usually is faster than the Honor Code Review because there has to be a seven day period between the summoning of a student to the Honor Code Review and the actual hearing.
+The Individual Review, for example, usually is faster than the Honor Code Review because there have to be three class days between the summoning of a student to the Honor Code Review and the actual hearing.
 However, the Honor Code Review makes better provisions for due process because the procedure is regulated in more detail in the Honor Code.
 Also, the Honor Code Review provides an independent and uninvolved party to look at the case and the evidence.

 If an instructor discovers a possible case of academic dishonesty, the instructor is free to decide if an individual review should be conducted or if the case should be handled by the Honor Council.
 However, if the only evidence is the statement of a student-witness, the Faculty Handbook recommends that the case be sent to the Honor Council.